The season begins May 1st and play will continue through September 5th.

-Cost per player is $30 and it does not include the $25 AAC Membership fee.
-Players who wish to withdraw from the league for any reason before May 31 should notify the Ladder Coordinators so they can be inactivated and will receive a full refund.
-Please note that no refunds will be issued under any circumstances after May 31.
+Cost per player is $40, which does not include the $25 AAC Annual Membership fee if you have not already registered with AAC.
+Players who wish to withdraw from the league for any reason before start-of-play should notify the Ladder Coordinators so they can be inactivated and will receive a full refund.
+Please note that no refunds will be issued under any circumstances after June 1st.

 • 2.0 This is a beginning player.

 • 2.5 This player is learning to judge where the ball is going although court coverage is weak.
 This player can sustain a slow rally with other players of same ability.

 • 3.0 This player is consistent when hitting medium pace shots, but is not comfortable with all strokes and lacks control when trying for directional intent, depth, or power.